Michael0812/mixerzzz/README.md

 ## Acknowledgements
 - I would like to thank my [partner](https://www.linkedin.com/in/lidia-kabala-3b2036137/) immensely who was supporting and helping me throughout the whole journey.
-- Massive thanks to my mentor [Simen Daehlin](https://www.github.com/Eventyret), he gave me so many very useful tips and advices, and he is was always open, helpful and kind to me. i will suck his dick too
+- Massive thanks to my mentor [Simen Daehlin](https://www.github.com/Eventyret), he gave me so many very useful tips and advices, and he is was always open, helpful and kind to me.
 - Also, I would like to thank students and tutors from Code Institute that were helping me with every issue I had, they were always trying to give me their best advice and help me sort things out.